impiaaa/psx-newlib/README.md

 * Make a custom, slimmer `crt0.s`.
 The built-in one is great, but 1) supplies `_exit`, which could be done as a syscall, and 2) zeroes `.bss` and does some other system initialization that the BIOS boot sequence already does.
 * Pass `argv` to main.
 The boot executable copies some of `system.cnf` to 0x180, but syscall A(0x43) passes parameters to `r4` and `r5` (and where in either of those does the executable name go?).
-* Consider using the syscall versions of some or all stdlib functions.
+* Add syscall versions of malloc and memset.
 * Consider `-O2` vs `-Os` vs `-O3`.

 ### Thanks